13516016/n-ything/README.md

 1. *generate_move* : This function will receive the current state of the problem and make a move based on the best cost.

-2. *generate_random_move* : This function will receive the current state and make a random move.
+2. *generate_random_move* : This function will receive the current state and make a random move (move one pawn to random location).

 3. *generate_random_solution* : This function  will receive the current state of the problem and will make a random solution out of it.